 1. More space means less clutter and more maneuverability

-A larger cabin implies that there is more space to move around.
-Let’s face it; cabins are not large.
-Standard cabins give you enough room to move around the bed, get to the desk, fridge, and wardrobes, store away everything on your packing list, and not much else.
+A bigger cabin means that there is more space to move around.
+Cruise cabins are not large to start with.
+A standard cabin gives you enough room to move around the bed, get to the mini-fridge, the closets, and not much else.

 2. A cruise ship suite to fit your family’s needs